AI428/mist/README.md

 # MIST
 > _Reactive CSS Framework_

-This is a solution for development of CSS library.
+This is a solution for the development of CSS library.

 In order to control CSS, Do you use such heavy weight library of `Angular`, `jQuery` and `React`?
-With **MIST**, you can define the reactive style without CSS changes that defile the DOM.
+With `MIST`, you can define the reactive style without CSS changes that defile the DOM.

 ## USAGE
 ### INSTALL